flenniken/statictea/docs/runFunction.md

 # funLen_si

-Number of characters in a string.
+Number of unicode characters in a string.

 ~~~
 len(str: string) int